memflow/memflow/README.md

 ## Connectors

-All examples provided in this repository are using the inventory to dynamically load a connector at runtime.
+All examples provided in this repository are using the `dynamic` inventory to dynamically load a connector at runtime.
 When using the library programatically it is possible to just statically link a connector into the code.

 Some connectors also require different permissions.
 Please refer to the individual connector repositories for more information.